Martín Vizcarra: Governor of Moquegua

-In the 2010 regional elections, Vizcarra was elected to be Governor of Moquegua and served on that position from 1 January 2011, to 31 December 2014.
+In the 2010 regional elections, Vizcarra was elected as the Governor of Moquegua and served in that position from 1 January 2011 to 31 December 2014.
 During his tenure, social indexes improved and he avoided corruption issues, an achievement The Washington Post described as "one of the rare examples" in Peru.
-He also conciliated another mining conflict between mining company Anglo American and residents concerned about potential drinking water contamination by a proposed copper mine, playing a major role in settling the dispute.
-Vizcarra served as governor until the end of 2014.
+He also played a major role in conciliating another mining conflict between the company Anglo American and residents concerning potential drinking water contamination by a proposed copper mine.

 Vice-presidency (2016–2018)

-Vizcarra was elected into the office of First Vice President of Peru in 2016 general election, running beside Pedro Pablo Kuczynski of the Peruanos Por el Kambio party.
+Vizcarra was elected into the office of the First Vice President of Peru in 2016 general election, running beside Pedro Pablo Kuczynski of the Peruanos Por el Kambio party.
 Shortly after being elected, he was also tasked with serving as Minister of Transportation and Communications.

 Minister of Transportation and Communications (2016–2017)

 As Minister of Transportation and Communications, Vizcarra served for about one year.
 During a series of floods in late 2016 and early 2017 which devastated much of Peru, he was tasked with managing the crisis.

 With allegations of bribery and bureaucracy plaguing the construction of the Chinchero International Airport in Cusco, Vizcarra cancelled many contracts until an investigation by the Comptroller's Office was completed.
 After facing complaints by political opponents and being summoned to provide hours of testimony surrounding the project, all while being tasked with providing reconstruction following the flooding that affected Peru, Vizcarra resigned his position as minister.
 Shortly after his resignation, the Comptroller General Edgar Alarcón recommended legal action against ten officials involved with the airport's construction.

 Analysts stated that overall, Vizcarra's performance as minister was positive, but it was plagued by complications from the Fujimori family's political forces, known as Fujimoristas.